Dillon, Michael

 Biography

-Dr. Dillon has been teaching face-to-face, online and hybrid courses in the MSA program since 2016, and previously taught as an adjunct faculty member for several years.
+Dr. Dillon has been teaching face-to-face, online and hybrid courses in the MSA program since 2016.
 He has created and revised several MSA courses, regularly serves on a variety of CMU committees, and enjoys presenting at conferences and offering business development training through CMU Innovation and Online.

 Prior to his career in higher education, Dr. Dillon had a career in banking, finance, and the mortgage business, and has taken leadership roles in multiple nonprofit organizations.
-He is originally from Pittsburgh, Pennsylvania, and currently resides in Lansing, Michigan with his family.
+He also has a coaching and consulting business with a goal of helping people thrive personally and within organizations.
+Dr. Dillon is originally from Pittsburgh, Pennsylvania, and currently resides in Dewitt, Michigan with his family.

 Each semester Dr. Dillon looks forward to creating engaging spaces in his face-to-face and online classes for students to learn and develop, with a goal of preparing students to become agile lifelong learners in our quickly evolving world.